See this scar? The one on my left wrist? That’s from when my front teeth got knocked out. I scraped my wrist when I landed on the pavement.

 Conclusion

-“For all the potential tales of woe that they suggest, scars are also signposts of optimism.
-If your body is game enough to knit itself back together after a hard physical lesson, to make scar tissue, that means you’re still alive, means you’re on the path toward healing. … The scars remind me, too, that in this vain culture, our vanity sometimes needs to be punctured and deflated, and that’s not such a bad thing.” – Dana Jennings
+“For all the potential tales of woe … they suggest, scars are also signposts of optimism.
+If your body is game enough to knit itself back together after a hard physical lesson, to make scar tissue, that means you’re still alive (and) on the path toward healing. … The scars remind me, too, that in this vain culture, our vanity sometimes needs to be punctured and deflated, and that’s not such a bad thing.” – Dana Jennings

 What do your scars say about you?